Accessing Linux Systems using SSH

 Connecting to a port on another host:

 Now, let's say we have another private system, bar.rice.edu, that is on the private network that runs PostgreSQL.
-However, we can only access Postgres from foo, not from an example.
-Ensure you have a host entry for the bar in your /etc/hosts file:
+However, we can only access Postgres from foo.rice.edu, not from example.rice.edu.
+Ensure you have a host entry for bar.rice.edu in your /etc/hosts file on foo.rice.edu:

 10.8.0.25 bar.rice.edu bar